qodesmith/create-new-app/README.md

 ### Development Server

 This is an obvious one.
 You're developing, right?
 Well, you're in luck.
-Webpack is running a development server that defaults to port 3000.
-Make changes to your JS or SCSS files and let Webpack refresh that screen.
+Webpack is running a development server that defaults to port 8080.
+Visit `http://localhost:8080`, make changes to your JS or SCSS files, and watch Webpack refresh that screen.

 ### Tree Shaking / Minification

 Delivers super-sexy minified JavaScript without those dead branches!
 Your CSS is purged & minified as well. #Bandwidth

-### Babel
+### Babel / Polyfilling

 Write ES6+ and beyond.
-Babel 7 is integrated so you'll get ES5 once you run a build.
-Be sure to check out the `entry.js` file and see if you need `@babel/polyfill` or not.
+Babel 7 is integrated and CNA is tweaked to support modern browsers.
+If you need to support older browsers, simply adjust the `browserslist` field in the `package.json` file. `@babel/polyfill` has been [deprecated](https://goo.gl/mw8Ntd), but fear not! `core-js` to the rescue.
+Check it out at the top of `entry.js`.

 ### Postcss

 SCSS is included and get's compiled down to CSS.
 But that's half the magic.
-[Postcss](https://github.com/postcss/postcss) is [autoprefixing](https://github.com/postcss/autoprefixer) our styles, smartly grouping [media queries](https://github.com/hail2u/node-css-mqpacker) together, [combining](https://github.com/ChristianMurphy/postcss-combine-duplicated-selectors) redudant selectors, [removing](https://github.com/ben-eb/postcss-discard-comments) comments, and [sorting](https://github.com/Siilwyn/css-declaration-sorter) properties for better gzip compression!
+[Postcss](https://github.com/postcss/postcss) is [autoprefixing](https://github.com/postcss/autoprefixer) our styles, smartly grouping [media queries](https://github.com/hail2u/node-css-mqpacker) together, [combining](https://github.com/ChristianMurphy/postcss-combine-duplicated-selectors) redudant selectors, [removing](https://github.com/ben-eb/postcss-discard-comments) comments, minifying [color names](https://www.npmjs.com/package/postcss-colormin), and [sorting](https://github.com/Siilwyn/css-declaration-sorter) properties for better gzip compression!
 It's also [purging](https://github.com/FullHuman/postcss-purgecss) unused css (see below).

 ### Purgecss